tradingstrategy-ai/docs/source/programming/visual-studio-code.rst

     Path:           /Users/moo/Library/Caches/pypoetry/virtualenvs/trading-strategy-docs-jBbc2tTM-py3.9
     Valid:          True

-Your Python intepreter path is the above path plus added `/bin/python`.
+Your Python intepreter path is the above path plus added ``/bin/python``.
-E.g. in above case this is:
+E.g. in the above case this is:

 .. code-block:: shell